 LeanPub is a digital-first platform for authors to get published fast.
 By their own words:

-When I was writing my first book, I saw two major challenges:
+When I was writing my first book, I saw two significant challenges:

 Any author should be more focused on the first point than on the second.
 With LeanPub, I found a way to keep m focus on my writing and not be stressed about delivering the final product.